raufkhalilov/TextDoc-Access-Manager/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.

-## Contact

-For issues, questions, or contributions, please open an issue on [GitHub](https://github.com/yourusername/TextDoc-Access-Manager) or contact me through the repository.